Skip to the content.

 The compact phone analogy

-This is something I’ve personally seen as a phone enthusiast.
+This is something I’ve personally seen as a phone enthusiast, and is related to the previous point about the enthusiast trap.
 For years, people have wanted compact flagships because proponents argue that bigger phones are more difficult to use and require a ton of finger gymnastics, and that most compact phones on the market are either low-end or midrange phones, with mediocre or even poor hardware and software support.
 But every single time a company tries to do that, they’re hit with the realization that the market is too niche to justify their existence.

-Major companies like Apple (with their iPhone mini), Asus (Zenfone 8/9/10), Samsung (Galaxy S3 - S5 mini and Galaxy Alpha), and Sony (Xperia Compact series) listened to this feedback and invested heavily in creating these niche products.
+Major companies like Apple (with their iPhone mini), Asus (Zenfone 8/9/10), Samsung (Galaxy S3 - S5 mini, Galaxy Alpha, and later, Galaxy S10e), and Sony (Xperia Compact series) listened to this feedback and invested heavily in creating these niche products.
 They gave the vocal minority exactly what they asked for.

 But then the sales data came in, and the truth was undeniable.
 While a small group loved them, the vast majority of consumers, when it came time to actually spend their money, chose the bigger phones.
 They prioritized larger screens for media consumption and the bigger batteries that came with a larger chassis, and they just didn’t think the improved ergonomics of smaller phones was a good enough reason to choose smaller phones over the bigger ones.